MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

    :::image type="content" source="media/tutorial-load-sample-data-to-data-warehouse/new-pipeline.png" alt-text="Screenshot showing the name of creating a new pipeline.":::

-### Step 2: Add a lookup activity for the old watermark
+### Step 2: Add a lookup activity for the last watermark

-In this step, you create a lookup activity to get the old watermark value.
-The default value `1/1/2010 12:00:00 AM` set before will be acquired as the old watermark.
+In this step, you create a lookup activity to get the last watermark value.
+The default value `1/1/2010 12:00:00 AM` set before will be obtained.

 1. Select **Add pipeline activity** and select **Lookup** from the drop-down list.